ThereAre12Months/MPL/README.md

 The scope where a variable is created matters.
 Variables created in the `main` scope are `global` and can be used everywhere in the code.
 Variables created in any other scope are `local` and can only be used in its specific scope.

+You can override this default behaviour by using the `var` keyword instead of `let` to force the variable to be `global`.

 ### Variable manipulation
 Variables can be manipulated in many ways like other languages.